 Copies of this site-specific section work in conjunction with the Corporate Emergency Response Plan (ERP) and are distributed according to the following distribution list.
-Overall responsibility for the distribution of the plans rest with Emergency Management.
+Overall responsibility for the distribution of the plan rests with the Emergency & Continuity Management Program (ECMP).

-Internal Manuals

-Number Name Title Location Plan Type
+Internal Manuals Number Name Title Location Plan Type

-774